New Mobile Phone Laws in WA

 - Operating any other function of a phone.

-The above may include but are not limited to making calls, choosing or changing music, texting, sending emails, using social media, looking at videos or photos, using the internet, or setting up maps/navigation.
+The above may include but are not limited to making phone calls, using facetime, choosing or changing music or volume, texting, sending emails, using social media, looking at videos or photos, using the internet, checking the time, turning your screen on/off, or setting up maps/navigation.

 For the purposes of the offence ‘use’ of a phone involves situations where you are using a phone while the vehicle is being driven and is actually moving.
-However the ‘use’ of a phone also includes using a phone while your vehicle is stationary but not parked – for example if you are pulled over at the side of the road, or sitting at traffic lights.
+‘Use’ of a phone also includes using a phone while your vehicle is stationary but not parked – for example if you are pulled over at the side of the road, or sitting at traffic lights.

 What is NOT using your phone?